Tel Aviv Museum of Art: Herta and Paul Amir Building

 In November 2011, the Herta and Paul Amir Building on the western side of the museum opened.
 It houses an Israeli Architecture Archive, and a new section of Photography and Visual arts.
 The new building was designed by architect Preston Scott Cohen.
 The new wing houses 18,500 square feet of gallery space over five floors.

 The Amir building also contains Pastel, a fine dining restaurant led by Chef Hilel Tavakuli.

+Eyal Ofer Pavilion

+In May 2023, following an extensive renovation of the Helena Rubinstein Pavilion for Contemporary Art, it was reopened as the Eyal Ofer Pavilion, in honour of its contemporary benefactor, with the first retrospective of the works of Swiss sculptor Alberto Giacometti in Israel exhibited on all four levels.
+The renovation was led by architect Amnon Rechter, whose father, Israel Prize laureate architect Yaakov Rechter, built the original pavilion in 1959.